 It’s important to learn about the history of a place when visiting with children.
-Vietnam, Saigon, and Ho Chi Minh City are rich in recent history of war and sorrow.
+Activities in Ho Chi Minh City and Vietnam are rich in recent history of war and sorrow.
 The War Remnants Museum inflicts the horror of war on you like a blunt force trauma.
 Images and words portray all the horrors of war in sometimes very graphic images (This may be more suitable for older teens, just depends on where your teen is in the emotional maturity)

 Our travelling teens have been to a few dark tourism places before and had a good idea of what the museum was already about.
 We spend a lot of time before we go to any place like this preparing the girls and having open discussions with them about what they may see.
 We also pick a place they can sit if they decide that it is too much for them to see.

 Outside you will find displays of tanks, aircraft, guns and even a mock P.O.W prison.
 Even though it has a touch of propaganda about it it’s a must-visit to learn about the history of Vietnam.